 Referenda and plebiscites are opportunities for British Columbians to participate directly in politics and the legislative process.
-Each event makes citizen involvement possible in a different area.

 A referendum is a vote on a matter of public interest or concern conducted under the Referendum Act or separate legislation for a specific referendum.
 The results are usually binding on government.
 A referendum is held whenever the Lieutenant Governor in Council (cabinet) thinks that an expression of public opinion is desirable.